kawamataryo/alfred-imagemin/README.md

 ## Usage

-1. Select images on finder
+1. Select images on finder.
 2. Open alfred and type `imagemin` and `enter` in Alfred.
-3. Output minify images in `shrink` folder
+3. Output minify images in `optimized_images` folder.

 ## Configuration
-Alfred environment variables.
+You can set the compression rate with an environment variable.

 |name|default|value|
 |---|---|---|